 REFERENCE OF A DISPOSITIVE MOTION TO A MAGISTRATE JUDGE

 (a) Designation.
-Under 28 U.S.C. § 636(c)(1) and subject to this rule, a full-time magistrate judge in the District of Colorado is designated specially to make final determination of a dispositive motion that has been pending for more than six months.
-Dispositive motions include motions to dismiss, motions for transfer or for change of venue, motions to remand, motions for summary judgment, and motions for partial summary judgment.
+A full-time magistrate judge is designated specially to make final determination of a dispositive motion with the unanimous consent of the parties and approval of the assigned district judge.
+Dispositive motions include motions to amend, to dismiss, for transfer or for change of venue, to remand, for summary judgment, and for partial summary judgment.

-(b)Unanimous Consent; Determination.
-If a dispositive motion has been pending for more than six months, the parties may consent to the final determination of the dispositive motion by a magistrate judge by filing a motion.
-Once filed, the district judge may enter an order under 28 U.S.C. § 636(c).
+(b) Consent on Notice.
+The parties may consent to the final determination of a dispositive motion by the assigned magistrate judge by filing a notice of consent.
+The district judge may enter an order approving the notice.

 (c) Prohibition.
 No judicial officer, court official, or court employee may attempt to influence the granting or withholding of consent to the reference of a dispositive motion to a magistrate judge.

 (d) Reference.
-On entry of an order of reference of a dispositive motion under 28 U.S.C. § 636(c), the motion shall be referred to the magistrate judge then assigned to the case.
+On entry of an order of reference of a dispositive motion under 28 U.S.C. § 636(c), the motion shall be referred to the magistrate judge n assigned to the case.